studio-asd/go-example/docs/ledger-and-wallet.md

 2. Set a different `wallet_type` for each ledger.

     By default, `ledger` is only a place to store a historical data of an account.
 So it doesn't understand any concept of `type` inside of it, everything is the same.
 So the `wallet` domain need to maintain its own abstraction of `wallet_type` inside its database.
 For business use cases, wallet usually have different-different kind of types.
 For example we can have `main` wallet `savings` wallet and other kind of wallet based on the business and user needs.

+### Wallet Types

+There are two big types of wallets in the system:

+1. System's Wallet

+    System wallet is a collection of wallet that owned by the system to record all financial activities in the system that involves the system directly.
+Anything besides `transfer` involves the system as the system need to act as an intermediary.

+2. User's Wallet

+    User wallet is a collection of wallet that owned by the user to supports user's financial activity.
+The wallet can be used by the user's to fulfill their needs inside the platform.
+From doing payments to transferring money to other users.

+We look on how these two wallets being used in [transaction](#wallet-transaction-types) later on.

+#### System Wallet

+1. Deposit wallet

+    Deposit wallet is where the money is coming from when the "real money" is coming in to the bank's account of the e-wallet platform.
+The deposit wallet then disburse the same amount of money to the end user.

+2. Withdrawal wallet

+    Withdrawal wallet is where the money goes to when the end user wants to withdraw their money to other ecosystem such like banks, other wallet ecosystem, etc.

+3. Withdrawal fees wallet

+    Withdrawal fees wallet is where the `fee` money from withdrawal transaction is being kept by the system.

+4. Payment fees wallet

+    Payment fees wallet is where the `fee` money from payment transaction is being kept by the system.

+5. Consolidated fees wallet

+    Consolidated fees wallet is where all `fee` will be consilidated automatically by the system from all fees wallet.
+The consolidation of the fees is needed because there are several fees wallet exists within the system.
+So it will be easier for the system operator to withdraw all the fees money at once.

+6. Intermediary wallet

+#### User Wallet

+1. Main wallet
+2. Escrow wallet
+3. Merchant wallet
+4. Chargeback Wallet

 ### Wallet Transaction Types